unRob/milpa/.milpa/docs/milpa/command/index.md

 related-commands: ["itself create"]
 weight: 15
 ---
-`!milpa!` can run two types of commands:
+`milpa` can run two types of commands:

 - bash scripts, with an `.sh` extension, or
 - executables without an extension, written in whatever language you want.

 ## Spec

-In order for `!milpa!` to recognize your commands, you'll need to make sure you also add its corresponding [command spec](/.milpa/docs/milpa/command/spec.md).
+In order for `milpa` to recognize your commands, you'll need to make sure you also add its corresponding [command spec](/.milpa/docs/milpa/command/spec.md).

 ## Your command itself

-`!milpa!` invokes your command with `source`, if it's a bash script with an `.sh` extension, and otherwise with `exec`.
+`milpa` invokes your command with `source`, if it's a bash script with an `.sh` extension, and otherwise with `exec`.
 If your command does not have an extension, it must have the executable bit on (`chmod +x .milpa/commands/your-command`).

 ## Arguments and Options